Variance reduction for additive functional of Markov chains via martingale representations: Setup

 where \(\Gamma_n=\gamma_1+\ldots+\gamma_n\) and \((\gamma_n)_{n\geq 1}\) is a non-increasing sequence of time steps.
 Then for a function \(f\in L^2(\pi)\) we can approximate \(\pi(f)\) via

-Due to typically high correlation between \(X_0,X_1,\ldots\) variance reduction is of crucial importance here.
-As a matter of fact, in many cases there is no explicit formula for the invariant measure and this makes the use of gradient based variance reduction techniques (see e.g. \cite{mira2013zero}) impossible in this case.
-On the contrary, our method can be directly used to reduce variance of the ergodic estimator \(\pi_n^\gamma\) without explicit knowledge of \(\pi.\) \end{example}
+Due to typically high correlation between \(X^{x}_1,X^{x}_2,\ldots\), variance reduction is of crucial importance here.
+As a matter of fact, in many cases there is no explicit formula for the invariant measure and this makes the use of the Stein control functions (see e.g. \citep{mira2013zero, oates2017control}) impossible in this case.